kheller18/data-structures-algorithms/questions/HTML.md

           </body>
           </html>
           ```
-      + SVG - Scalable Vector Graphics are used mostly for diagrams or icons.
+      + `SVG`: Scalable Vector Graphics are used mostly for diagrams or icons.
 It follows the XML format.
         + ```
           <!DOCTYPE html>
           <html>